Skip to main content

 A primary series is an initial vaccination designed to give you protection against a disease.
 This is now a one dose series for people aged 5 and over, and two or three doses for people aged 6 months to 4 years, depending on the vaccine.
 Those who are immunocompromised require one extra dose to complete their primary series.

-The fall/winter and spring doses help strengthen your level of protection against the current strains.
+Additional doses help strengthen your level of protection against the current strains.
 It also boosts your protection, as immunity decreases over time.
-Public Health encourages Nova Scotians to get their fall/winter dose, and if they are eligible - get their spring dose.
+Public Health encourages Nova Scotians to get all doses they are eligible to receive.

 Who is eligible for a COVID-19 vaccine at this time?

-Primary Series: People aged 6 months to 5 years who have not completed their primary series should get a dose of XBB.1.5 COVID-19 vaccine.
+At this time, people aged 6 months and older who have not completed their primary series can get a dose of XBB.1.5 COVID-19 vaccine.
+Please check for updates closer to fall 2024.

 Jump to: